0SAM4-DAZAI/DoYallRememberMeIWasThatVentiLoverReadThisIfYouWantToKnowAboutWhatHappenedToMyOc/README.md

 </p>

 <p align="center">
-What about his tittles?
+What about his titles?
 They are gone too,buddy...
 </p>

 <p align="center">